Deterministic and Stochastic Fixed-time Stability of Discrete-time Autonomous Systems: Abstract

 \section{Abstract}

-The fixed-time stability of autonomous nonlinear discrete-time (DT) systems is studied in this paper.
-Novel Lyapunov conditions are presented under which the fixed-time stability of autonomous DT system is certified.
-Extension to systems under perturbations is also considered.
-The sensitivity to perturbations for fixed-time stable DT systems is analyzed and it is shown that fixed-time attractiveness can be resulted from the presented Lyapunov conditions.
-The fixed upper bound of the settling-time functions is derived for fixed-time stable and fixed-time attractive systems.
-An illustrative example with simulations are also given to verify the introduced results.
+This paper studies deterministic and stochastic fixed-time stability of autonomous nonlinear discrete-time (DT) systems.
+Lyapunov conditions are first presented under which the fixed-time stability of deterministic DT system is certified.
+Extensions to systems under deterministic perturbations as well as stochastic noise are then considered.
+For the former, the sensitivity to perturbations for fixed-time stable DT systems is analyzed, and it is shown that fixed-time attractiveness is resulted from the presented Lyapunov conditions.
+For the latter, sufficient Lyapunov conditions for fixed-time stability in probability of nonlinear stochastic DT systems are presented.
+The fixed upper bound of the settling-time function is derived for both fixed-time stable and fixed-time attractive systems, and the stochastic settling-time function fixed upper bound is derived for stochastic DT systems.
+Illustrative examples are given along with simulation results to verify the introduced results.